Last Updated on November 8, 2020

 Eastern State Penitentiary

-When we were looking up what to do in Philly, this was one of the top places on the list we wanted to see.
+When we were looking up what to do during our trip To Philadelphia, this was one of the top places on the list we wanted to see.
 We were so fascinated by Alcatraz in San Francisco, and the fascination here was huge, too.
 It had that abandoned vibe and the stories were fascinating.
 We could have wandered these walls again and again.

 If you’re in Philly, you have got to try one.
 We were told Sonny’s was one of the popular places and it seemed to be, with the bus loads of tourists that showed up as we were eating our meal.
 This was one of the most enjoyable meals we had in a long time.
 We had a few empty seats at our table and there was a family looking for somewhere to sit, so we said they could join us if they wanted.
 They were some of the sweetest people you will ever meet and we ended up having great conversation over Cheesesteaks.
 We walked away from that lunch with full hearts!